younata/younata.github.io/about.md

 permalink: /about/
 ---

 I'm Rachel.
-In my day job, I work as a software engineer in the aerospace industry.
+In my day job, I work as a software engineer in the tech industry.
 In my free time, I build iOS apps, and electric vehicles.